Daemonite/material/docs/4.5/plugins/character-counter.md

 })
 {% endhighlight %}

-All parameters are detailed in [official documentation](https://github.com/mimo84/bootstrap-maxlength).
+All parameters are detailed in [Bootstrap maxlength official documentation](https://github.com/mimo84/bootstrap-maxlength).

 That's it.